chc-code/eNRSA/README.md

 Supported file formats:

 - **BAM**: Automatically converted to sorted BED format using `bedtools bamtobed`.
 This step may take several minutes depending on file size.
-- **BED**: Must be sorted.
-If the input BED files are already sorted, add the `-sorted` flag to skip the sorting step.
+- **BED**: If the input BED files are already sorted, add the `-sorted` flag to skip the sorting step.

 Example: